At a glance

 If your tax bill is higher than expected, you have options:

-- Contact Inland Revenue early to arrange a payment plan.
+- Contact Inland Revenue early: IRD is often willing to arrange a payment plan if you reach out before the deadline.